 The Greenwich Historical Society began its Witness Stones Project with Sacred Heart Academy in the fall of 2019.
 Middle-school students were assigned Cull and Candice, who were enslaved by the Bush family in the 18th and early 19th centuries.
 Students studied original documents in our library and archives collections and took a tour of the Bush-Holley House, focusing on Cull and Candice’s experiences.

-The culmination of the Project, postponed due to COVID-19, will be a public ceremony when students and community members will come together to install commemorative Witness Stones and share their findings in May 2021.
+The culmination of the Project will be a public ceremony May 27, 2021 when students and community members will come together to install commemorative Witness Stones and share their findings.
 These plaques, traditionally installed at the known residences, places of worship or graves of enslaved persons, serve as a permanent public reminder of lives lived in slavery in our community.
 This academic year Greenwich Academy and Greenwich High School have joined the Witness Stones Project.

-Together, students from these schools will study the lives of Patience, Cull Jr, and Hester Bush.
-We are hopeful that the final ceremony with our three participating schools will take place outside in spring 2020 when five plaques for Cull, Candice, Patience, Cull Jr. and Hester will be placed near the interpreted slave quarters on the Bush-Holley site in a public ceremony to commemorate and honor their lives and contributions to Greenwich.
+Four plaques for Cull, Candice, Patience, and Hester will be placed near the interpreted slave quarters on the Bush-Holley site in a public ceremony to commemorate and honor their lives and contributions to Greenwich.

 Understanding the lived experiences of all Greenwich residents through our exhibitions and education programs is a commitment we have made at the Greenwich Historical Society.
 We know we cannot tell these stories ourselves.
 They will come from a rich diversity of experience, voices and objects.
 Through the Witness Stones Project, our interpretation will continue to evolve with new research as we strive to authentically recreate for our visitors a realistic understanding of what life was like for all members of the Bush household.